HardenChris/reading-notes/class-04.md

 ## 6 Reasons for Pair Programming

 * **Pair Programming** - is the process of two devs share one workstation and code together.
-Pair programming tends to gice many benefits including linting, fast feedback, code review, and more.
+Pair programming tends to give many benefits including linting, fast feedback, code review, and more.
 The two roles are Driver and Navigator.
 Navigator teaches and guides while the Driver does all of the typing.

 * The six points listed in the article are:

-    1. Greater efficency - coding together means less issues and foxes need to come later.
+    1. Greater efficiency - coding together means fewer issues and fixes need to come later.

-    2. Engaged Collaboration - When there is two coders working on one code they temd to make better choices and be more focused.
+    2. Engaged Collaboration - When there is two coders working on one code they tend to make better choices and be more focused.

-    3. Learing from a fellow srtudent - two minds are not alike so you both will think differnt.
+    3. Learning from a fellow student - two minds are not alike so you both will think differently.

     4. Social Skills - when you code you have to talk. simple as that.

-    5. Job interview ready - many jobs do a pair programming as a part of the hiring process.
+    5. Job interview ready - many jobs do pair programming as a part of the hiring process.

     6. Work environment ready - many companies teach new hires using pair programming.